brilliancebitcoin/nostrgram/README.md

 * [ ] on mobile, when someone clicks to view the sidebar, scroll it to the top
 * [ ] on mobile, when someone clicks to view the sidebar, remove the "active" class from the channel they were just in so they can see the unread message count
 * [ ] fix bug that urlifies backticks
+* [ ] if browser is not in focus, don't scroll to bottom when new messages come in